Hong Kong’s Judiciary at a Crossroads: Jimmy Lai’s Appeal Rejection and the Future of Justice Commentary

 One foreign judge who has come under fire for his involvement in Hong Kong’s judiciary is Lord David Neuberger, a former President of the UK Supreme Court.
 Neuberger has faced intense criticism for his decision to sit on the panel overseeing Lai’s trial, which has been widely decried as a “sham” by human rights groups.
 His involvement has been seen as a troubling endorsement of the proceedings, which are widely viewed as politically motivated and a violation of Hong Kong’s promised autonomy.

 Human rights activist Mark Sabbah told JURIST that Neuberger’s actions are “bringing the British legal system into disrepute” and “literally showing that British judges can be packaged and bought.”
-The IBA itself has faced criticism for its silence on Neuberger’s involvement in the Hong Kong trial.
-As a prominent member of the organisation, many have questioned why the IBA has not taken a stronger stance or even removed Neuberger from his position on the media freedom panel.
+The IBAHRI itself has faced criticism for its silence on Neuberger’s involvement in the Hong Kong trial.

-JURIST reached out to The High Level Panel of Legal Experts on Media Freedom serves as an advisory body to the Media Freedom Coalition of States.
+JURIST reached out to The High Level Panel of Legal Experts on Media Freedom, which serves as an advisory body to the Media Freedom Coalition of States.
 Lady Helena Kennedy LT KC, a senior lawyer on the Panel, expressed concern over how “the law in Hong Kong is being weaponised and used against the pro-Democracy movement.”
-She believes “UK judges should not sit on the court, nor should UK lawyers participate in prosecuting cases,” emphasising her position clearly.
+She believes “UK judges should not sit on the court, nor should UK lawyers participate in prosecuting cases,” emphasising her position clearly as outlined in the opening paragraph of a 15 August statement by the Director of the IBAHRI, Lady Helena Kennedy of the Shaws LT KC.

-Regarding protests, Kennedy notes that while most democratic nations require permits, “the decision to refuse a permit was discriminatory and disproportionate.”, and criticises the harsh sentences given to Martin Lee KC and Margaret Ng for participating in a peaceful vigil, considering them “excessive” and questions, “Why prison?
-And why the distinction made of Jimmy?” referring to British media mogul Jimmy Lai’s sentence, which far exceeds that which was handed down to others, making a show trial of Mr Lai.
+Regarding protests, Kennedy notes that while most democratic nations require permits, “the decision to refuse a permit was discriminatory and disproportionate.”She criticises the harsh sentences given to Martin Lee KC and Margaret Ng for participating in a peaceful vigil, considering them “excessive” and questions, “Why prison?
+And why the distinction made of Jimmy?” referring to British media mogul Jimmy Lai’s sentence, which far exceeds that which was handed down to others, making a show trial of Mr. Lai.

 While retired judges can choose their roles, Lord Neuberger continues in Hong Kong to “support the Hong Kong judiciary in their efforts to preserve the Rule of Law.”
-Although Lady Kennedy respects him as “a person of the highest integrity… acting out of the best of intentions,” Lady Kennedy believes the line to participate has been crossed, aligning with the International Bar Association’s Human Rights Institute’s view that participation in Hong Kong’s judicial processes should cease due to the Rule of Law’s ongoing assault.
-However, if Neuberger is a man of the highest integrity how can he sit on the CCP led courts, without any fairness under the rule of law and to then sentence a septuagenarian to prison for peaceful protest?
+Although Kennedy respects him as “a person of the highest integrity … acting out of the best of intentions,” Kennedy believes the line to participate has been crossed, aligning with the International Bar Association’s Human Rights Institute’s view that participation in Hong Kong’s judicial processes should cease due to the Rule of Law’s ongoing assault.
+However, if Neuberger is a man of the highest integrity, how can he sit on the CCP-led courts, without any fairness under the rule of law and then sentence a septuagenarian to prison for peaceful protest?

 Neuberger, a former President of the UK Supreme Court, has faced intense criticism for his decision to sit on the panel overseeing Lai’s trial.
 This is a man who has spent his career upholding the rule of law, yet he sees fit to participate in a judicial process that is widely regarded as a sham.
 At 78 years old, one would expect Neuberger to be a stalwart defender of human rights and the principles of justice.
 Instead, he appears to be prostituting himself to the Chinese government for cash, lending his credibility to a system that is actively working to undermine the very values he once swore to uphold.

-Since this piece went to Press, Neuberger has resigned from the High level Panel on Media Freedom, saying in a letter: “I have now concluded that I should go now ” due to the prospects that his position within Hong Kong’s Courts should “detract from the work of the High Level Panel”.
-This is despite the hypocrisy of this fact choosing to focus on his position as a non-permanent judge in Hong-Kong and continue with this show-trial shows that money talks, and human rights, and deciding to side with the suppression of free expression can be bought.
+Since this piece went to Press, Neuberger has resigned from the High level Panel on Media Freedom, saying in a letter: “I have now concluded that I should go now ” due to the prospects that his position within Hong Kong’s Courts should “detract from the work of the High Level Panel.”
+This is despite the hypocrisy of choosing to focus on his position as a non-permanent judge in Hong Kong and continue with this show-trial shows that money talks, and human rights, and deciding to side with the suppression of free expression can be bought.

 In light of these developments, concerns about the independence of Hong Kong’s judiciary have grown.
 The Court of Final Appeal’s rejection of Lai’s appeal has sparked fears that the city’s judicial system is becoming increasingly beholden to Beijing’s influence.
 The recent resignations of British judges Collins and Sumption have only added to these concerns, raising questions about the long-term viability of Hong Kong’s judicial independence.